Zagrios/bs-manager/docs/wiki/Guides/Content-Management/Mods/Install-mods-on-your-version/install-mods-on-your-version.md

 ## Manual Installation

-> ## 📍 This guide assumes your game already has core mods installed.
+> ## 📍 This guide assumes your game already has core mods installed
 >
 > If it doesn't: open [BSManager](https://www.bsmanager.io), select the game version you want to mod, go to the Mods tab, and click __`Install or Update`__.
 Then, run your game once, go to the main menu, and close it. ℹ️*